mrf2/knowledge-base/cybersecurity/tools.md

 ## John the Ripper
 **John the Ripper** is a Password **cracking tool**.
+**Jhon the Ripper:** A well-known password-craking tool, commonly used in penetration testing to identify weak or easily guessable passwords.
+It can work with password hashes and try dictionary, brute-force, or hybrid attacks.

 ## Kismet
 **Kismet** is a **wireless network detection and sniffer tool**.
 It's used to audit wireless networks by: